iron-io/docs/mq/3/on-premise/index.md

 IronMQ is a fully featured high-performance messaging solution that can be more easily deployed in high availability configurations across clouds.

-These docs should help get you installed and running on your cloud du joir.
+These docs should help get you installed and running on your cloud du jour.

 * [Installation](/mq/3/on-premise/installation)
 * [Management](/mq/3/on-premise/management)